albertzheng1/Python-Planet-Simulation/README.md

 # Solar System Simulator
-Rescaled simulation to fit more planets.
+Rescaled simulation to fit and simulate more planets.